gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 and multiply in the top matrix from our stack in

 ```
-// multiply them all togehter
+// this matirx will convert from pixels to clip space
-var matrix = matrixMultiply(scaleMatrix, translationMatrix);
+var matrix = m4.orthographic(
+    0, gl.canvas.clientWidth, gl.canvas.clientHeight, 0, -1, 1);

++// The matrix stack is in pixels so it goes after the projection
++// above which converted our space from clip space to pixel space
-+matrix = matrixMultiply(matrix, matrixStage.getCurrentMatrix());
++matrix = m4.multiply(matrix, matrixStack.getCurrentMatrix());

+// translate our quad to dstX, dstY
+matrix = m4.translate(matrix, dstX, dstY, 0);

+// scale our 1 unit quad
+// from 1 unit to dstWidth, dstHeight units
-matrix = matrixMultiply(matrix, projectionMatrix);
+matrix = m4.scale(matrix, dstWidth, dstHeight, 1);
 ```

 And now we can use it the same way we'd use it with the Canvas 2D API.

-If you're not aware of how to use the matrix stack you can think of it as moving and orientating the origin.
+If you're not aware of how to use the matrix stack you can think of it as moving and orientating the origin of the canvas.
 So for example by default in a 2D canvas the origin (0,0) is at the top left corner.

 For example if we move the origin to the center of the canvas then drawing an image at 0,0